yassato/caige_barley/manuscript/manuscript.md

 ### Phenotypic variation explained by neighbor genotypes

 To examine how largely spatial variation can be explained by neighboring genotypes, we used the Neighbor GWAS package to quantify variance components in Eq.
 X.
-We examined two cut-off thresholds of minor allele frequency (MAF) at 5% or 1%.
+We examined two cut-off thresholds of minor allele frequency (MAF) at 5% or 1%, leaving approx. 20,578 and 14,568 SNPs, respectively (Table 1).
-The former is a standard criterion in plant GWAS (e.g., ) while the latter includes relatively rare variants [e.g., @xu_genome-wide_2023], leaving approx. 20,578 and 14,568 SNPs, respectively (Table 1).
+The former cut-off percentage is often adopted in plant GWAS [@tibbs_cortes_status_2021] while the latter includes relatively rare but sometimes meaningful variants [@tibbs_cortes_status_2021; @xu_genome-wide_2023].
 The damage severity score (from 0 to **X**) of three disease symptoms were separately analyzed as a target phenotype: net form net blotch, spot form net blotch, and scald.
 The end-point damage score was used as a representative phenotype for each year.
-The difference of the three study years (2015, 2016, and 2017) was considered non-genetic covariates.
+Non-genetic covariates were also considered for the differences of the three study years (2015, 2016, and 2017) and spatial positions (rows and ranges) of field plots.
+Along the rows and ranges, SpATS analysis detected the non-linear spatial trends of disease phenotypic values among field plots (see Results below); therefore, the first to forth polynomials were considered for the non-genetic covariates of rows and ranges to correct for the non-linear spatial patterns.
-Regarding the spatial range to be referred, we analyzed up to **xxx** nearest neighbors in a field, which corresponds up to 4.2 Euclidian distance from focal plants.
+Regarding the spatial range to be referred, we analyzed up to the fourth nearest neighbors in a field, which corresponds up to 4.2 Euclidean distance from focal plants.
 This is because, when spatial range is too broad, plant's own genotypic value $x_i$ and neighbor genotypic values $\sum_{j=1}^J{(x_ix_j)/J}$ have a severe co-linearity [@sato_neighbor_2021; @sato_reducing_2024].
-To address such a co-linearity, likelihood ratio tests were performed for x and y from simpler to complex models following @sato_reducing_2024.
+To address such a co-linearity, likelihood ratio tests were performed for eq. **x** and eq. **y** from simpler to complex models following @sato_reducing_2024.

 ### Genome-wide association study (GWAS)